 Look, I’m a Star Wars fan.
 Are there hints of the Gospel in Star Wars.
 Absolutely!
 But does the series really answer questions about the End Times or whether speaking in tongues is possible?
 This kind of interpretative overreach is symptomatic of much of today’s Christian geek culture.
 I mean are Batman and Robin really templates for biblical discipleship?
 Is there really a Gospel According to Spiderman?
 Only if you squint.
 Let me suggest that this is another potential problematic element of Christian geek culture.
 I mean, what is the “Christian geek” but someone who seeks to superimpose his or her spiritual values over a specific fandom?
 Often this involves over-reach, the sanctification of our own amusements.
 It is pop cultural appropriation at its worst.

 But perhaps the potentially most troubling aspect of Christian geekdom is its appeal to cultural hipness.
 The term “geek” used to be synonymous with “outsider.”
 And though many professing geeks still like to gloss themselves as misunderstood outsiders, the truth is that geeks now exists in the tens of freakin’ millions.
 Yes, at one time the guy with the short wave radio in his garage WAS an outsider.
 Trouble is, anime fans, Star War cosplayers, and tech lovers are now everywhere!
 Face it, the term “geek” is now brandished as a badge of honor.
 It is cool.
 Wearing a Superman shirt is hardly unfashionable.
 Quoting Batman in a sermon garners you props.
-And knowing how to write code for video games can make you a pretty penny.
+And knowing how to write code for video games can make you a pretty penny, and there are other ways to make money with video games, many people are willing to buy overwatch boost and pay a really good money for it and get the best graphic cards from the buyers guide on best graphics card for gaming in 2018 for their games.
 So this idea that geeks are somehow still some misunderstood group of outsiders is just inaccurate.
 Frankly, one reason Christians are anxious to embrace the “geek” label is because it carries cultural cache.
 Geeks are now the cool kids.
 And God knows that we Christians need to appear more cool.